zsk612/tp/docs/DeveloperGuide.md

 ##### Design considerations:

-Aspects: Status of stored data
+Aspects: Loading of stored data

-- Alternative 1 (current choice): call public methods of Storage class to load the profile from hard disk every time the user wants to view profile.
+- Alternative 1 (current choice): call public methods of Storage class to load the profile from hard disk every time the user wants to delete profile.

 |     |     |
 |-----|-----|
 |**Pros** | Profile data is up-to-date if the user prefers to edit it in text file rather than using commands in The Schwarzenegger.|
 |**Cons** | Execution time is slow down due to loading the data.|

 - Alternative 2: call public methods of Storage class to load the profile from hard disk when user enter Profile Menu.

 |     |     |
 |-----|-----|